On equivalence theorems of Minkowski spaces and applications in Finsler geometry: Chern connection and Cartan-type one form

 On a local coordinate chart $(U;x^i)$, let $dV_M=\sigma(x)dx^1\wedge\cdots\wedge dx^n$ be any volume form on $M$.
-The following important function on $SM$ is well defined,
+The following important function on $TM_0$ is well defined,

-$\tau$ is called the distortion of $(M,\mathbf{F})$. $\tau$ is a very important invariant of the Finsler manfold, which is firstly introduced by Zhongmin Shen.
-One refers to \cite{ChernShen} for the other discussion about $\tau$.
+$\tau$ is called the distortion of $(M,\mathbf{F})$. $\tau$ is a very important invariant of the Finsler manfold, which is first introduced by Zhongmin Shen.
+One refers to \cite{ChernShen} for more discussion about the distortion $\tau$.

 Let $\mathrm{l}=\mathbb{R}\mathbf{G}$ be the line bundle generated by the Reeb vector field $\mathbf{G}=\mathbf{F}\mathbf{e}_n$.
-The quotient subbundle $H(SM)/\mathrm{l}$ will be canonically chosen as the orthogonal complement of $\mathrm{l}$ in $H(SM)$ with respect to $g$, i.e.,
+The quotient subbundle $H(TM_0)/\mathrm{l}$ will be canonically chosen as the orthogonal complement of $\mathrm{l}$ in $H(TM_0)$ with respect to $g$, i.e.,

-\begin{definition} Using the Levi-Civita connection $\D{T(SM)}$ of the metric $g^{T(SM)}$, we introduce the following three operator on $\Omega^*(SM)$.
+\begin{definition} Using the Levi-Civita connection $\D{T(TM_0)}$ of the metric $g^{T(TM_0)}$, we introduce the following three operator on $\Omega^*(TM_0)$.

-\end{definition} where $\D{T^*(SM)}$ denotes the Levi-Civita connection on the cotangent bundle $T^*(SM)$.
-It is obvious that the above operators are well defined.
-So the exterior differential operator $d$ on $SM$ splits to three parts
+where $\D{T^*(TM_0)}$ denotes the Levi-Civita connection on the cotangent bundle $T^*(TM_0)$. \end{definition} It is obvious that the above operators are well defined.
+So the exterior differential operator $d$ on $TM_0$ splits to three parts